The number one requirement for a successful church plant is a certain quality of leadership.

 On the other hand, here are three things that sustain the lives of leaders and new churches:

 Never treat people in ways that you would not want to be treated—and it’s corollary—treat people the way you would want to be treated.

 2) Practice the Great Command:

-In my view, church planters should be judged on the quality of followers and community they create not just the accomplishing of tasks.
+In my view, church planters should be judged on the quality of followers and the community they create, not just the accomplishing of tasks.

 A final, freeing thought that I picked up along the way from my friend and mentor, Dallas Willard.
 I am not sure this is a direct quote, but it is close:

 Our projects are not God’s projects.
 We are God’s projects.
 He is creating a people for himself that will rule and reign with him now and forever in the renewed cosmos.
 The only thing that will last forever is the kind of people we become as we lead others in the context of church planting.